-Potential local impacts of expanded revenue limits in the 2023-25 state budget by Anne Chapman, research director, Wisconsin Association of School Business Officials isconsin's 2023-25 state budget enacted this summer contains several significant changes to the fiscal landscape for K-12 public schools.
+Where does the 2023-25 state budget leave school districts?

+Wisconsin's 2023-25 state budget enacted this past summer contains several significant changes to the fiscal landscape for K-12 public schools.
 Two of the key provisions affect revenue limits - the foundation of school district budgets and school property tax levies.
 After a two-year freeze, the state will increase per pupil revenue limits by \$325 in each of the next two years.
 In addition, the budget increases the low revenue ceiling to \$11,000, providing up to \$1,000 in increased levy authority for eligible districts.

 For school district leaders, either provision looks great at first glance.
 More revenue limit authority is better than less (and certainly better than none, as has been the case in six of the last eight years).
 Some school districts will realize substantial new resources, especially those that will be able to take full advantage of the new low revenue ceiling.
 And the certainty of \$325 per pupil in revenue limit authority for at least two years is a welcome and needed source of predictability that drives wise, efficient, and longer-term budget planning.

-But what will these two provisions

-actually mean for school district budgets and property tax levies going into the next two school years?
+But how will these two particular provisions take shape in school district budgets and property tax levies going into the next two school years?

 Before we dig into that question, let's get some historical perspective through the eyes of Wisconsin's 2023 graduates.
+The year they entered 4K (2009-10) coincided with the first year public schools were compelled to operate without inflationary adjustments in their revenue limits.
+And that trend would continue through their 12th grade year.